Back to Main

 Defining the Core Entities

-In our problem, we have some basic entities we're going to work with to build our API:
+In this problem, we have some basic entities we're going to work with to build our API:

 API or System Interface